 - Time-bound: when are you planning to work on this goal?
 Are you going to start right away, or after you’ve reached another goal?

-You don't have to write it down like this, but I definitely want you to put a lot of thought in your plan.
-I can't stress enough how important it is to have achievable and measurable actions in your plan.
+You don’t have to write it down like this, but I definitely want you to put a lot of thought into your plan.
+I can’t stress enough how important it is to have achievable and measurable actions in your plan.
 You want to become happier in the long run, so you have to invest in forming life-changing habits.
 Create your plan in a way that allows you to work on these habits one step at a time.